GCP Alerts and Monitoring using Terraform | Sela | Sela.

 Keeping eyes on GCP infrastructure resources is essential for your applications to work seamlessly.
 DevOps team should get notified when applications or services went down or inaccessible due to some issues like compute instance/s crossed defined threshold, K8S pods crashed, network went down at some region, etc. Getting alerts on configured notification channels allows DevOps teams to act quickly to rectify and resolve issues to keep your services up and running.

-Here GCP monitoring and alerts are come to rescue and terraform allow us to manage these resources as a code (IaC).
+Here GCP monitoring and alerts are come to the rescue and terraform allow us to manage these resources as a code (IaC).

-Monitoring and Alerts
+GCP Monitoring and Alerts

 GCP monitoring provides a complete solution to collect and analyze the metrics of GCP resources and visualize them in the form of dashboards.
 GCP also allows you to monitor your applications’ availability using uptime checks.
 We can set up alerts when user defined criteria for resource state, utilization get matched and you will get notified on configured notification channels like email, slack, etc.